 Week 2: Financial and Legal Foundations (Days 8–14)

-5. Expect the Serafe Bill (Household Media Fee)
+5. Expect the Serafe Bill

 Every Swiss household pays a mandatory broadcasting fee of CHF 335/year, billed quarterly at CHF 83.75.
-Serafe contacts you automatically after municipality registration — budget for the first bill within 2–4 weeks of arrival.
+Serafe contacts you automatically after Gemeinde registration — budget for the first bill within 2–4 weeks of arrival.

 6. Verify Your AHV Enrollment on Your First Payslip

-- Pillar 1 (AHV/IV): 5.3% deducted from your gross salary, matched by your employer
+- Pillar 1 (AHV/IV): 5.3% of gross salary, matched by your employer

 7. Get Liability Insurance (Privathaftpflicht)